-Analytical instruments that communicate with the Agilent

-ChemStation via GPIB require a GPIB board to be installed in the computer.
+Analytical instruments can communicate with the Agilent ChemStation via GPIB using a GPIB board installed in the computer.
 Agilent 82350A or 82350B PCI high-performance GPIB interface cards can be used on Windows 2000 and Windows XP Professional systems.
 For both cards a PCI slot is required on the PC.
-The Agilent 82350 is a

-PCI GPIB interface card and no additional settings such as changing the I/O base address are required.
-Please note that GPIB communication requires installation of the SICL I/O library version L.02.01 or higher.
+The Agilent 82350 is a PCI GPIB interface card and no additional settings such as changing the I/O base address are required.
+Please note that GPIB communication requires installation of the SICL I/O library version M.01.01.
 Please ask your local Agilent Technologies representative for additional details.